-Therapists at the Center for the Obsessive Mind also practice Intuitive Eating informed teletherapy for Eating Disorders in Arizona.
-If you’re seeking help in Phoenix, Sedona, Scottsdale or Tucson, we offer specialized therapy online across the Grand Canyon State.
+Therapists at the Center for the Obsessive Mind also practice teletherapy in Nevada.
+So if you’re seeking help in Glenbrook, Incline Village, Reno or Las Vegas, we offer specialized therapy online across the Grand Canyon State.

 In addition to all of the locations previously listed, the staff at the Center for the Obsessive Mind offer teletherapy to a number of countries internationally.
 You can learn